 From meeting your first college roommate to walking on your graduation day, the life of a college student is an exciting one.
 Life after college, however, can be downright scary.
 That’s because from the moment you officially graduate, you only have 6 months to start paying back those student loans you’ve racked up.
 Between that and trying to land a worthwhile job, buying a house, and settling down with that special someone, who needs the stress of another bill in the mail?
-Fortunately, there are ways you could do life after college right without relying on signature loans to get you out of the occasional financial slump.
+Fortunately, there are ways you could do life after college right without relying on installment loans to get you out of the occasional financial slump.
 Here are 5 ways to help you stay on top of your game while figuring out life after college.

 It goes without saying that paying your bills on time every month is a crucial part of your financial well-being.
 Even more so when you apply the fact that being prompt with your payments will greatly affect your credit score.
 Your credit ultimately decides whether you’ll get to move into your own place or have to move back in with your parents.
 Don’t know where your credit stands?
 Check for free with Credit Karma.